FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-searchbox.md

 ```

 ## Adding Suggest
-If you want a suggest functionality on your page you can set the
+If you want a Suggest functionality on your page you can set the
 `use-suggest` attribute to `"true"` *(default is `"true"`)*.
 You also need
 to implement the `ff-suggest` tag on your page.
 For more information
 take a look at the [Suggest Example](/api/4.x/ff-suggest).
-The suggest will
+The Suggest will
 only trigger when at least 2 characters are typed in the input field.
 ```html
 <ff-searchbox use-suggest="true">